Skip to the content

 • all emails sent to us or from us will be retained for a period of 3 months (for some Managers emails will be retained for a period of 12 months) with relevant information relating to young people or staff transferred to the appropriate file and retained in accordance with our statutory requirements,

-• name, date of birth, telephone numbers submitted through the web site will be reviewed within two years.
+• Contact details submitted through the web site will be reviewed within two years.
 You will be contacted for you to consider extending this for a further two years,

 • any notes relevant to identified young people or staff will be transferred to their file and retained in accordance with legislation (see Retention Schedule).